jfmengels/elm-review-code-style/README.md

 but I do think that there are use-cases for it.

 A few warnings before trying to add them to your review configuration.
-1. These rules enforce opinions **I personally** have on "better" Elm code, and honestly they're mostly about resolving things I find relatively annoying.
-Your opinions may diverge, in which case you should probably not enforce them yourself.
+1. These rules enforce opinions **I personally** have on "nicer" Elm code, and honestly they're mostly about resolving things I find relatively annoying.
+Do not enforce the ones your or your team disagrees with in your project.

 2. These rules may be a source of more frustration (when the tests fails because of them) for your team and a source of work that will bring little value to your project.
+I try to provide fixes when I can to reduce that work though!

 With that said, I recommend [trying them out](#try-it-out) to help you decide.